Lawyers For The People

 Finding Compensation For Your Injuries

-Property owners may not be the only ones who might be held responsible for failing to maintain the flooring.
 Those who were in charge of installing the floor may also be held liable if they did not follow the proper guidelines for installing the floor, did a poor or shoddy job of ensuring the evenness of the surface, or failed to address or prevent any known hazards that might cause someone to trip.

-Slip- and trip-and-fall incidents can be caused by unsafe conditions, such as:
+Slip-and-trip-and-fall incidents can be caused by unsafe conditions, such as:

 • Slippery substances left on the floor